 Brentley is a freelance performing artist originally from Silver Spring, MD.
 Dance and choreography are at the forefront of his crafts, but he also sings, acts and plays a few instruments.
 Though musical theater was his primary artistic outlet throughout high school, it was afterward at Amherst College where dance became a formal pursuit and ultimately his major.
 Since then he has performed with dance companies on both US Coasts spanning different genres such as South African, Afro-Caribbean and experimental modern.
-In addition to being a movement-teaching artist throughout the Bay Area he is member of AXIS Dance Company and is Embodiment Project’s rehearsal and management director.
+In addition to being a movement-teaching artist throughout the Bay Area he is member of AXIS Dance Company.
 Collectively, his performing career ranges from dinner theater, award ceremonies, parades, internet music videos, short films and beyond.
 Off-stage, Nick is a massage therapist.

 Dante “Animal” Rose

 Danté “Animal” Rose has over 15 years of dance experience.
 Trained in many street dance styles he specializes in legwork, floorwork and dynamics.
 His style is characterized by expression, polyrhythmic movement, and originality.
 He has been across the globe competing, performing and teaching.
 He is currently touring with Embodiment Project and is a member of the Legendary Circle of Fire crew.